Non Sequitur by Wiley Miller for October 06, 2022

 44. Missing large

-LeslieAnn Premium Member over 1 year ago
+LeslieAnn Premium Member about 2 years ago

 Pride and Prejudice, The Perfect novel, was beautifully produced by the BBC in a many episode series.
 There was a movie made with Keira Knightly of the same title that butchered the novel beyond any recognition.
 I will never forgive them.